 The tutors behind Varsity Tutors are not just here to teach – they’re sharing their college experiences as well.
-Chris graduated from University of Southern California in 2010 with a Bachelor’s degree in Theatre.
-He is an Atlanta tutor specializing in Algebra, Spanish, Grammar & Mechanics, and more.
-See what he had to say about his undergraduate experience: VT: Describe the campus setting and transportation options.
-How urban or safe is the campus?
+Fun received his bachelor’s degree in engineering and his master’s degree in accounting at the University of Michigan.
+He is currently a tutor in New York City specializing in accounting, finance, and economics, among other subjects.
+See what he had to say about his experience at the University of Michigan: VT: Describe the campus setting and transportation options.
+How urban or rural is the campus?
+Did you feel safe on campus?
 Are there buses or do you need a car/bike?
 Fun: The University of Michigan campu ...
-Read More About A Day in the Life at University of Southern California
+Read More About The University of Michigan College Experience